IT - METRO

 Currently the Education and Outreach Coordinator, U of M, Cedar Creek

 Nancy Braker (BA Carleton College; MS University of Minnesota - Entomology) is a conservation biologist.
 As the Director of the Carleton College Cowling Arboretum she oversees all aspects of management of the 880 acre site, and works with faculty, students and outside users on educational and recreational use of the property.
 Nancy has 20 years of experience working for The Nature Conservancy in land management, conservation planning, and monitoring of rare species populations, specializing in management of fire adapted natural communities.
-She is currently the board chair of the Cannon River Watershed Partnership, an organization working to protect and improve the water quality and natural systems of the Cannon River Watershed.
+She currently serves on the DNR Commissioners Advisory Committee on Natural Heritage.

 BS Geology & Environmental Sciences